 While Venice beach Muscle beach gets all the attention, this is the Original.
 The Gym started as a gymnasium focusing on Gymnastics rather than pumping Iron, but it shot to fame when it opened its weights compound.
 When this was shifted to Venice its fame moved with it but the gymnastics portion of the Gym remains and you can still see people strutting their stuff on the pommel horses or O-rings.

 Take a look at the pictures above, we don’t need to say much more.
 Sunsets in Santa Monica are AWESOME!
 Either from the Beach, Pier or Palisades.
 Watching the Sun Dip into the Pacific here is one of the most satisfying ends to a long day we can think of.

-Tongva Park is an old disused concrete Carpark converted into a beautiful park and art installation and kids play area.
+Tongva Park is an old disused concrete car park converted into a beautiful park with an art installation and kids’ play area.
 It is a wonderful example of what to do with disused land!